MikeWilsonSTL/youtube-to-rss/README.md

 **NOTE**: This works by opening the developer view in your browser and copy pasting javascript code into the console.
 You should ***never*** do this without understanding what the code you're pasting does.
 Failing to do so could result in [severe consequences](https://www.bleepingcomputer.com/news/security/dont-copy-paste-commands-from-webpages-you-can-get-hacked/).

 - Make sure you're logged into YouTube and go to [`https://www.youtube.com/feed/channels`](https://www.youtube.com/feed/channels)
+  - Make sure you go to youtube.com/feed/**channels** specifically.
+Make sure you don't end up at youtube.com/feed/subscriptions.
+This script will not work there.
 - Open Developer View with `F12` or `Ctrl + Shift + C`
 - In the pane that opens, find and click the `Console` tab
 - Copy the javascript code from [`here`](https://github.com/MikeWilsonSTL/youtube-to-rss/blob/main/youtube-to-rss.js)